ionic-team/ionic-framework/core/src/components/alert/readme.md

 #### onDidDismiss()

 Returns a promise that resolves when the alert did dismiss.
-It also accepts a callback that is called in the same circustances.
+It also accepts a callback that is called in the same circumstances.

 ```
 const {data, role} = await alert.onDidDismiss();